evintunador/daily-paper-summaries-workflow/README.md

 ## EXECUTIVE SUMMARY

-This repo is public access to what I use for my youtube video daily AI paper breakdowns. https://youtube.com/playlist?list=PLPefVKO3tDxP7iFzaSOkOZnXQ4Bkhi9YB&si=J0Rmcmy-oVyAZI7I
+This repo is public access to what I use for my youtube video weekly AI paper breakdowns. https://youtube.com/playlist?list=PLPefVKO3tDxP7iFzaSOkOZnXQ4Bkhi9YB&si=J0Rmcmy-oVyAZI7I

 One document `generate_multiple_reports.py` originates from one of David Shapiro's repos; the edits I've made to it are relatively minor